mever-team/FairBench/docs/quickstart.md

 ```

 A typical workflow using the library will help you identify prospective
 fairness concerns to discuss with stakeholders.
-You need to eventually
+Decide which of
-decide which of the concerns matter after getting a wide enough
+the concerns matter after drawing a broad enough
 picture.
 Follow the steps below.

 ## 1. Prepare data